rupali317/advice-generator-app/README.md

 ### What I learned

 - Different browsers have different Javascript engines and can behave differently.
 For instance, when I clicked on the icon button in Firefox, it was not generating the advice.
 While debugging, I noticed that the API was generating the same response and as a result, it gave an impression that the app was failing in Firefox.
 Even though, the API fetched different responses in other browsers, there seemed to be a caching issue in Firefox.

-### Continued development

-- In Firefox, I noticed that on clicking the icon button, it returns the same response, which indicates a caching issue.
 Inspite of including `Cache-Control: no-cache` to the header of the fetch request, it produce runtime fetch error - failed to fetch.
 The browser prevented cross-origin requests.
 I used a simple proxy `http-proxy-middleware` and provided a setupProxy.js file with the following content:

 ```js
 const { createProxyMiddleware } = require("http-proxy-middleware");